rslassman/Interactive-Lab-Hub/Lab 3/README.md

 * use one or more sensors
 * require participants to speak to it.

-*Document how the system works*
-The pi and microphone/speaker were sitting in a metal pot ontop of the oven.
+*Document how the system works*: The pi and microphone/speaker were sitting in a metal pot ontop of the oven.
 They were being controlled by a laptop on the other side of the room.

-While I was not able to incorporate them, I think this system could also the green and red buttons as shown in the sketch to allow the user to start and paus/stop the process.
+While I was not able to incorporate them, I think this system could also incorporate the green and red buttons as shown in the sketch to allow the user to start and pause/stop the process.

 *Include videos or screencaptures of both the system and the controller.*